This product is no longer in stock

 The Price include:

-7 nights accommodation 4* hotel in double room
+7 nights accommodation 4*/3* hotel or charming Riad in double room

 Private Local Guide english, Spanish, italian spoken

 - Price in 5* hotels in B.B (Bed & Breakfast)

 If 6 person: 3300,00€/person in double room

 You have questions?
 We have de right responses: Contact us